DESOXY

 4-Desoxymescaline, or 4-methyl-3,5-dimethoxyphenethylamine, is a mescaline analogue related to other psychedelic phenethylamines.
 It is commonly referred to as DESOXY.
 DESOXY was discovered by Alexander Shulgin and published in his book PiHKAL.

-Effects
+Use and effects

+A typical dose is within the range of 40 to 120 mg orally and lasts 6 to 8 hours.
 The effects of DESOXY vary significantly from mescaline, despite their chemical similarity.

-Dosage

-A typical dosage is within the range of 40–120 mg and lasts 6–8 hours.

-Legality
+Its effects included closed-eye imagery but no open-eye visuals.